-CARLO CARRA (1881 – 1966) was one of the artists of Italian Futurism, initiated by Marinetti.
+Carlos Carra (1881 – 1966), quotes on painting art and life in Futurism.
+Carra was one of the artists of Italian Futurism, initiated by Marinetti.
 In 1910 Carra signed, along with Umberto Boccioni, and Russolo the famous ‘Manifesto of Futurist Painters’.
-Carrá was fascinated by masses in movements and had a lot of sympathy for the anarchist movement; several famous paintings of Carra were inspired by the motif of masses, like ‘The Raid’ in 1910.
+Carra was fascinated by masses in movements and had a lot of sympathy for the anarchist movement; several famous paintings of Carra were inspired by the motif of masses, like his painting ‘The Funeral of the Anarchist Galli’ in 1911.
+Later he became ultra-nationalist and joined after 1918 even Italian fascism.
 After World War 1.
-Carrà began to deal more clearly with form and stillness, along with De Chirico as he described in his autobiography.
-At the bottom some useful art links for more biography facts about Carra (ed: Fons Heijnsbroek)
+Carra began to deal more clearly with form and stillness, along with De Chirico (in his auto-biography).

 Carra: ‘The funeral of the anarchist Galli’, 1911 |